-When printing is not working correctly, check the print daemon, ctxlpmpngt, and the CUPS framework.
+When printing is not working correctly, check the print daemon, ctxlpngrt, and the CUPS framework.

-The print daemon, ctxlpmpngt, is a per-session process and must be running for the length of the session.
+The print daemon, ctxlpngrt, is a per-session process and must be running for the length of the session.
 Run the following command to verify that the printing daemon is running.
-If ctxlpmpngt is not running, manually start ctxlpmpngt from a command line.
+If ctxlpngrt is not running, manually start ctxlpngrt from a command line.

 '''

-1 ps -ef | grep ctxlpmpngt
+1 ps -ef | grep ctxlpngrt

-2 <!--NeedCopy-->

 '''